MayaAH03/MayaAH03/README.md

  <br></br>
  <h2> Hobbies </h2>
-<div align="center"> <i>I'm an Esports player and have been a part of Western's Collegiate Valorant Team for 2 years!
+<div align="center"> <b>Esports:</b> I'm an Esports player and have been a part of Western's Collegiate Valorant Team for 2 years!
 This year (2023) I was asked to captain the school's first marginalized genders team, known as Western Wings!
 I have transformed a team that previously hadn't secured a win in collegiate competitions into one of the top five contenders in the Canadian Collegiate Game Changers (marginalized genders league) scene.
-As a result, Western Wings has now won over 35 games in a 4 month period of time. </i>
+As a result, Western Wings has now won over 35 games in a 4 month period of time.
  </div>

 <div align = "center" id = "photos1">